arjungulzzz/ErrorAnalysis/README.md

 #### 1. Fetching Logs: Basic Request (First Page, Default Sort)
 This is the simplest request, fetching the first page of logs for the last 7 days using a preset `interval`. `groupBy` is an empty array for a flat list of logs.
 Pagination should be applied.

 The `chartBucket` parameter suggests the desired time granularity for the `chartData` response.
 For longer time ranges (e.g., 7 days or more), it will be `'day'`.
 For shorter ranges (e.g., 24 hours), it will be `'hour'`.
 The backend should use this to group chart data accordingly.

-The `chartBreakdownBy` parameter is no longer sent by the frontend but is left in the documentation for reference.
+The `chartBreakdownFields` parameter is an array of column names.
+The backend should compute and return breakdown data only for the fields specified in this array.

 ```json
 {